UniMath/agda-unimath/src/reflection/terms.lagda.md

 Telescope = list (String × Arg Term)

 data Term where
-  var       : (x : ℕ) (args : list (Arg Term)) → Term
-  con       : (c : Name) (args : list (Arg Term)) → Term
-  def       : (f : Name) (args : list (Arg Term)) → Term
-  lam       : (v : Visibility) (t : Abs Term) → Term
-  pat-lam   : (cs : list Clause) (args : list (Arg Term)) → Term
-  pi        : (a : Arg Term) (b : Abs Term) → Term
+  -- Variables, where the natural number is a de Bruijn index var       : (x : ℕ) (args : list (Arg Term)) → Term -- An application of a constructor or definition con       : (c : Name) (args : list (Arg Term)) → Term def       : (f : Name) (args : list (Arg Term)) → Term -- A lambda abstraction lam       : (v : Visibility) (t : Abs Term) → Term pat-lam   : (cs : list Clause) (args : list (Arg Term)) → Term -- A Pi term pi        : (a : Arg Term) (b : Abs Term) → Term
-  agda-sort : (s : Sort) → Term
+  -- A sort, also called a universe agda-sort : (s : Sort) → Term
+  -- A literal, e.g. `3`
   lit       : (l : Literal) → Term
+  -- A metavariable
   meta      : (x : Meta) → list (Arg Term) → Term
+  -- A hole
   unknown   : Term

 data Sort where
-  set     : (t : Term) → Sort
+  -- A universe of a given (possibly neutral) level set     : (t : Term) → Sort
-  lit     : (n : ℕ) → Sort
+  -- A universe of a given concrete level lit     : (n : ℕ) → Sort
-  prop    : (t : Term) → Sort
+  -- A Prop of a given (possibly neutral) level prop    : (t : Term) → Sort
-  propLit : (n : ℕ) → Sort
+  -- A Prop of a given concrete level propLit : (n : ℕ) → Sort
-  inf     : (n : ℕ) → Sort
+  -- UUωi of a given concrete level i. inf     : (n : ℕ) → Sort
+  -- A hole
   unknown : Sort

 data Pattern where